armadaproject/armada/docs/design/jobservice/job-service.md

 - Created a jobservice cmd that takes an configuration object
 - JobService starts a GRPC server
 - Added ApiConnection and GRPC configuration parameters
-- Implemented the GetJobStatus rpc call that reaches out to events service to get status of job.
-This is not exactly what we want.
-- Reports Error on failed jobs where Events proto has a Reason field

 ### Subscription